-Those higher levels of sensitivity explain why stimulating these areas tend to result in an orgasm more than any of the other areas.
+Those higher levels of sensitivity explain why stimulating these areas tend to result in an orgasm more than any of the other regions.

-Orgasm appears to be most accessible by starting with less sensitive areas and building up to higher areas of sensitivity until a peak arousal state is achieved.
+Orgasm appears to be most accessible by starting with less sensitive areas and building up to higher regions of sensitivity until a peak arousal state is achieved.

-It is, however, extremely rare for women to be able to achieve climax without the use of clitoral or vaginal stimulation.
+It is, however, sporadic for women to be able to achieve climax without the use of clitoral or vaginal stimulation.

 Going beyond this, we must be aware that stimulation required to achieve peak arousal will differ between women.
-This may explain why some are unable to achieve this through vaginal stimulation alone.
+This may explain why some are unable to accomplish this through vaginal stimulation alone.

-A 2017 study found that 37% of women require clitoral stimulation to orgasm and a further 36% of women said that while they didn’t require clitoral stimulation to orgasm, it did enhance their experience.
+A 2017 study found that 37% of women require clitoral stimulation to orgasm, and a further 36% of women said that while they didn't need clitoral stimulation to orgasm, it did enhance their experience.

 However, with that mindset, it would be easy enough to dismiss the act of penetration as being unnecessary...